-The Company has a defined benefit gratuity plan, Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
-The scheme is not funded, a) Expense recognised in Statement of Profit and Loss b) Remeasurements recognized directly in other comprehensive income
+The Company has a defined benefit gratuity plan.
+Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
+The scheme is not funded.